oacore/content/pages/how-core-supports-open-access.md

 > access via multiple search engines and other discovery tools.
 An
 > institution does not necessarily need to implement searching and
 > indexing functionality to satisfy this demand: it could simply maintain
-> and expose metadata, allowing other services to harvest and search the
+> and expose metadata, allowing other services to index and search the
 > content.
 This simplicity lowers the barrier to repository operation for
 > many institutions, as it only requires a file system to hold the content
 > and the ability to create and share metadata with external systems.